cdapio/cdap/cdap-docs/developers-manual/source/getting-started/standalone/index.rst

 .. rubric:: System Requirements and Dependencies

-The CDAP SDK runs on Linux, MacOS and Windows, and has three requirements:
+The CDAP SDK runs on Linux, MacOS, and Windows, and has these requirements:

 - `JDK 7 <http://www.oracle.com/technetwork/java/javase/downloads/index.html>`__
   (required to run CDAP; note that $JAVA_HOME should be set)